Henri de Jordan

+Georges-Henry Gourrier said of him:

+Henri de Jordan learned very early the importance of light.
+He had a sensual and sometimes violent passion for landscapes, nourished by the constant Mediterranean sunlight.
+His canvases, structured in large horizontal planes of thick and fluid material depending on the desired luminosity, express a sensitivity to nature of aristocratic refinement.
+His greens, blues, pinks and reddish tones bring to his compositions a distinguished stylistic character and the fullness of a certain joy of painting.

 Biography

 Family

 Henri de Jordan was born on September 13, 1944, in Algiers.
-From a painter father and a Catalans mother descended from the Güell family.
+His father was a painter and his mother was Catalan, descended from the Güell family.

 He left Algeria after a few months for the Pyrénées-Orientales.
 He spent his childhood between the Côte Vermeille and Cerdagne, where his taste for color and wide open spaces was born.

 The artist

-At the age of 13, he won first prize in "C'est Jeudi" of Jean Nohain, competition as well as the honorable mention and congratulations from the Nice auditorium jury.
-At the very beginning of the 1960s, he joined the École supérieure Tessier de Tours..
+At the age of 13, he won first prize in "C'est Jeudi" of Jean Nohain, competition as well as the honourable mention and congratulations from the Nice auditorium jury.
+At the very beginning of the 1960s, he joined the École supérieure Tessier de Tours.

-He was then noticed in Perpignan by Firmin Bauby in Sant Vicens.
+He was later noticed in Perpignan by Firmin Bauby in Sant Vicens.
 There he discovered painting on ceramics and art tapestry.
 He worked with Jean Picart le Doux and Jean Lurçat with whom he maintained a long friendship.
-There he met Dali, Picasso, etc.
+He had also met Dali, Picasso in art circles.